mikeguta/mushroom-strategy/docs/faq.md

     !!! note
-        If you don't want to hide the entity from all dashboards, you can use [Card Options][cardOptionsUrl] to hide specific entities and devices.
+        If you don't want to hide the entity from all dashboards, you can use [Card Options](options/card-options.md) to hide specific entities and devices.

 ??? question "How do I get the id of entities, devices and areas?"